Careful thought informs SCASD weather decisions

 It’s dark outside, the quiet before the dawn when most of the State College Area School District community is still sleeping.

 But with snow bearing down or falling fast, Superintendent Bob O’Donnell and Transportation Director Van Swauger often are wide awake, their day already started.

-During the winter, O’Donnell and Swauger often rise early to begin determining whether the district will announce a 2-hour delay, 3-hour-delay or cancel school because of the weather.
+During the winter, O’Donnell and Swauger often rise early to begin determining whether the district will announce a 1-hour, 2-hour or 3-hour-delay, or cancel school, because of the weather.
 After carefully considering information from various sources, they make the call for almost 7,000 students and their families — school as usual, a shorter morning or closure.

 The essential question for the district: Are the conditions safe for all students to arrive at school from home in a safe manner?

 “Mr. Swauger and I take these decisions very seriously,” O’Donnell said.
 “The safety of our students is our highest priority.
 We are fortunate to have great cooperation from our municipalities, weather experts within our community, and neighboring school districts.”